Ben-elliot27/MNSIT_NN_proj/README.md

 To train a network use the netMaker script and function def make_model(modelDir, name, model, epochs).
 To load the UI for image testing run the image_test script.

-External Libraries: Tensorflow, Pickle, Numpy
+External Libraries: Tensorflow, Pickle, Numpy, PIL